Alpha200/ha-ai-tasker-mcp-extensions/README.md

 - A weather integration providing hourly forecasts
 - A calendar integration for event management
 - A device tracker for location services
-- A notification service for mobile alerts
+- A notification service for mobile alerts (if using Home Assistant notifications)

+## Matrix Configuration

+To use Matrix for notifications instead of Home Assistant:

+1. Set `NOTIFICATION_METHOD=matrix`
+2. Configure the Matrix environment variables:
+   - `MATRIX_HOMESERVER_URL`: Your Matrix homeserver (e.g., `matrix.org` or `https://matrix.example.com`)
+   - `MATRIX_USERNAME`: Your Matrix bot username (e.g., `@botname:matrix.org`)
+   - `MATRIX_PASSWORD`: Your Matrix bot password
+   - `MATRIX_ROOM_ID`: The room ID where notifications should be sent (e.g., `!roomid:matrix.org`)

+The application will automatically fall back to Home Assistant notifications if Matrix configuration is incomplete or fails.

 ## API Details